Teenage tennis star Coco Gauff reaches first WTA final after straight-sets win over Andrea Petkovic

 “I’ve had a lot of luck and happiness here.”

 The current world number 110 is set to climb to at least 80th in the rankings next week.

-She will face either 2017 French Open champion Jelena Ostapenko or Russian eighth seed Ekaterina Alexandrova in Sunday’s final.
+In Sunday’s final, she will face 2017 French Open champion Jelena Ostapenko who saved three match points in beating Russian eighth seed Ekaterina Alexandrova 1-6, 7-6 (7/5), 7-5.

 “This is crazy,” Gauff added after winning in 92 minutes.
 “I thought I was out in qualifying and now I’m here.